- Introduction of Make in India Campaign

 Make in India is at the initial stage at the moment and as it has not achieved its goals yet.
 The growth rate of the manufacturing Industry is 6.9% per annum between 2014-2015 and 2019 -2020.
 The contribution in GDP from the manufacturing sector dropped from 16.3% in 2014-15 to 15.1% in 2019-2020.
 This could also be the negative impact of the worldwide attack of COVID-19.
 As the whole world is shut down due to this pandemic situation.
 The manufacturing sector is put on hold since the end of 2019.

-Sectors Under Make In India Initiative:
+Which Sectors get benefit under Make In India Initiative?

 Sectors of The Economy: